AdityaKapal362/Sketchware2DGameEngine/README.md

 [![Android CI](https://github.com/AdityaKapal362/Sketchware2DGameEngine/actions/workflows/android.yml/badge.svg)](https://github.com/AdityaKapal362/Sketchware2DGameEngine/actions/workflows/android.yml)

 > [!NOTE]
-> This library is still under development, some of the codes are not uploaded due to black-grids issue.
-All the codes also still messy, im hoping someone can help me fix the black-grids issue on the `MainThread.java`, or maybe the issue was from drawTiles on `Sketchware2DGameEngine.java`. **No release until i fix the issue!**
+> This library is still under development, some of the codes are not uploaded yet, and the black-grids issue have been fixed yattaaa 🥳

 ## Welcome
 **<p>Sketchware 2D Game Engine or S2DGE designed to simplify game development within Sketchware, enabling users to create 2D games.</p>**